 During the first class, you will learn karate basics, such as: how to form a fist, the basic foot stances, and how to move forwards and backwards in fighting stance.
 You will learn the proper way to punch and some of the basic blocks.

 How do I sign up?

-Come to our dojo at 4411 Kenwood Ave, Baltimore, MD 21214 a few minutes before class begins in order to meet Sensei Steve.
+Come to our dojo at 4411 Kenwood Ave, Baltimore, MD 21214 during “open mat” time before class begins to meet Sensei Steve.
+Class is rarely cancelled, even when schools are.
+Masks are optional and based on your comfort level.
 There is a one-time $30 fee for your gi (karate uniform), which is immediately yours forever.
-Classes are a monthly subscription at $50/mo.
+Classes are a monthly subscription at $60/mo.
 You can attend both Saturday and Sunday classes, or either, as your schedule allows.
 Preferred payment: check made out to “Steve Jansen”.